Canonical Format

 VERSION0stringv1Format version.

-TYPE1stringPRICE, ECON, COMMODITIES, VOLATILITY, SENTIMENT, STRESSAttestation type — determines payload structure.
+TYPE1stringPRICE, ECON, VOLATILITY, SENTIMENT, STRESS, GAS, GAS_INDEX, WEATHERAttestation type — determines payload structure.
+COMMODITIES use TYPE=ECON with REGION=COMMODITIES.

 TIMESTAMPN-1integer1741514400Unix timestamp (seconds).
 Always second-to-last.